andreusjh99/andreusjh99.github.io/_posts/2021-09-22-automatic-speech-recognition.md

 > Streaming recognition is the ability to output text units on-the-fly as you feed in audio frames one by one.

-### Attention-based models
+## Attention-based models

 Another popular form of end-to-end ASR models are <a href="https://arxiv.org/pdf/1506.07503.pdf" target="_blank">**attention-based models**</a>, also commonly known as **sequence-to-sequence models**.

-Briefly, the attention mechanism used in these models decides which input frames are important when predicting the output text units, thus paying more attention to those frames.
+Briefly, the attention mechanism used in these models decides which input frames are important when predicting the output text units, thus paying more attention to frames that are important.

-The attention mechanism was first used by Alex Graves in <a href="https://arxiv.org/pdf/1308.0850.pdf" target="_blank">this paper</a> and was integrated in ASR by Jan Chorowski in <a href="https://arxiv.org/pdf/1412.1602.pdf" target="_blank">this paper</a>, producing promising results.
+The attention mechanism was first used by Alex Graves in <a href="https://arxiv.org/pdf/1308.0850.pdf" target="_blank">this paper</a> and was integrated into ASR by Jan Chorowski in <a href="https://arxiv.org/pdf/1412.1602.pdf" target="_blank">this paper</a>, producing promising results.
 This was then further developed into encoder-decoder based models like:

 - the <a href="https://arxiv.org/pdf/1508.01211.pdf" target="_blank">Listen, Attend and Spell (LAS)</a> model,